 - No built-in grinder

-- Milk frothing needs practice
+- Milk frothing requires practice

-- Slower warm-up
+- Slightly slower warm-up

-3. Inalsa Espresso Machine — Best Beginner Home Coffee Machine
+2. Inalsa Espresso Machine — Best Beginner Home Coffee Machine

 ₹8,495 · Espresso · 15 bar